raspberrypilearning/looping-sprites/en/step_1.md

 + How to apply your skills to realise your own project ideas
 + How to debug your program
-+ How to reflect on your own learning
++ How to reflect on your learning

 --- /collapse ---